Yahmed99/yahmed99.github.io/README.md

 ## Projects

-- [**Osu Retry Spammer**](https://github.com/Yahmed99/osu-retry-spammer) — A desktop automation tool with a user-friendly interface that monitors performance in a rhythm game ([osu!](https://github.com/ppy/osu)) and automatically restarts attempts based on user-defined accuracy and error thresholds.
+- 🔗[**Osu Retry Spammer**](https://github.com/Yahmed99/osu-retry-spammer) — A desktop automation tool with a user-friendly interface that monitors performance in a rhythm game ([osu!](https://github.com/ppy/osu)) and automatically restarts attempts based on user-defined accuracy and error thresholds.

-- [**Drone Trajectory Planner**](https://github.com/Yahmed99/oa-drone-trajectory-mar-2025) — A Python-based drone flight planning system that models cameras, calculates efficient flight paths, and visualizes coverage to optimize image quality and mapping performance.
+- 🔗[**Drone Trajectory Planner**](https://github.com/Yahmed99/oa-drone-trajectory-mar-2025) — A Python-based drone flight planning system that models cameras, calculates efficient flight paths, and visualizes coverage to optimize image quality and mapping performance.

-- [**AI Resume Builder**](https://github.com/Yahmed99/AI-Resume-builder) — Implemented the GitHub API and unofficial LinkedIn API to retrieve user information and format it as context for ChatGPT to generate tailored resumes based on given job descriptions.
+- 🔗[**AI Resume Builder**](https://github.com/Yahmed99/AI-Resume-builder) — Implemented the GitHub API and unofficial LinkedIn API to retrieve user information and format it as context for ChatGPT to generate tailored resumes based on given job descriptions.

 ---